gec/reef/http-bridge/jQuery/service-client/README.markdown

 ### Examples

 Retrieve the list of all Points in the system and print their names.
-Notice we use the done() to get the results of request passed into our "payload function" which prints all the point names.
-We are also using the jQuery helper $.each to iterate through the list cleanly.
+Notice the use of done() to get the results of request passed into the "payload function" which prints all the point names.
+The jQuery helper $.each is used to iterate through the list cleanly.

 ```javascript